cisco-open/camblet/README.md

 - access control, authorization and authentication (through [OPA](https://www.openpolicyagent.org))
 - providing frictionless TLS termination for those TCP sockets
-- supporting every Linux based machine (bare-metal, vanilla VM, Kubernetes, etc... you name it) In-progress features:
+- supporting every Linux based machine (bare-metal, vanilla VM, Kubernetes, etc... you name it)
-- run [proxy-wasm](https://github.com/proxy-wasm/spec) filters for every app *The kernel module will be capable of running proxy-wasm filters on your application data, this way it opens up a lot of oppurtunities to write custom logic for all (or a selected set of) your services in your environment.
-This allows basically an infinite number of possibilites of monitoring and changing the way how applications talk to each other in your system.*

 This repository contains the source code of the `nasp` multi-purpose binary for controlling the [nasp-kernel-module](https://github.com/cisco-open/nasp-kernel-module), which is a kernel module that does the processing of the user traffic.